Egyptian astronomy: Greco-Roman Egypt

 Writing in the Roman era, Clement of Alexandria gives some idea of the importance of astronomical observations to the sacred rites:

 And after the Singer advances the Astrologer (ὡροσκόπος), with a horologium (ὡρολόγιον) in his hand, and a palm (φοίνιξ), the symbols of astrology.
 He must know by heart the Hermetic astrological books, which are four in number.
 Of these, one is about the arrangement of the fixed stars that are visible; one on the positions of the sun and moon and five planets; one on the conjunctions and phases of the sun and moon; and one concerns their risings.

 The astrologer's instruments (horologium and palm) are a plumb line and sighting instrument.
 They have been identified with two inscribed objects in the Berlin Museum; a short handle from which a plumb line was hung, and a palm branch with a sight-slit in the broader end.
+In the Ancient Egyptian language they were referred to as the merkhet and bay respectively.
 The palm branch was held close to the eye, the plumb line in the other hand – perhaps at arm's length.

 Following Alexander the Great's conquests and the foundation of Ptolemaic Egypt, the native Egyptian tradition of astronomy had merged with Greek astronomy as well as Babylonian astronomy.
 The city of Alexandria in Lower Egypt became the centre of scientific activity throughout the Hellenistic civilization.
 The greatest Alexandrian astronomer of this era was the Greek, Eratosthenes (c.
 276–195 BCE), who calculated the size of the Earth, providing an estimate for the circumference of the Earth.

 Following the Roman conquest of Egypt, the region once again became the centre of scientific activity throughout the Roman Empire.
 The greatest astronomer of this era was the Hellenic Egyptian, Claudius Ptolemy (90–168 CE).
 Originating from the Thebaid region of Upper Egypt, he worked at Alexandria and wrote works on astronomy including the Almagest, the Planetary Hypotheses, and the Tetrabiblos, as well as the Handy Tables, the Canobic Inscription, and other works unrelated to astronomy.

 Ptolemy's Almagest (originally titled The Mathematical Syntaxis) is one of the most influential books in the history of Western astronomy.
 In this book, Ptolemy explained how to predict the behavior of the planets with the introduction of a new mathematical idea, the equant.

 A few mathematicians of late Antiquity wrote commentaries on the Almagest, including Pappus of Alexandria as well as Theon of Alexandria and his daughter Hypatia.
 Ptolemaic astronomy became standard in medieval western European and Islamic astronomy until it was displaced by Maraghan, heliocentric, and Tychonic systems by the 16th century.